tq-systems/meta-tq/meta-tq/doc/README.TQMa9-non-scmi-dvfs.md

-# Dynamic frequency scaling for i.MX91 and i.MX93
+# Dynamic Frequency Scaling for i.MX91 and i.MX93

 For i.MX91 and i.MX93 a SOC specific driver (`imx93-lpm`) is used.
 Depending on SOC following modes can be supported